-Border crossing days aka clean top days (always helps to look half presentable when asking to enter a country) are always a mix of excitement and nerves about the unknown.
+Border crossing days aka clean top days (it always helps to look half presentable when asking to enter a country) are always a mix of excitement and nerves about the unknown.
 We love crossing borders, nothing beats walking into a new country with the locals.

 Despite having a lot in common, India and Pakistan’s relations have been difficult since partition.
 When the two divided they did so along religious lines; Hindus went to India and Muslims to Pakistan.
 It was one of the largest human migrations ever seen, and sparked riots and violence across the region.
 This was followed by the Kashmir conflict and numerous other military conflicts fought between the two.
 In fact they still regularly take pot shots at each other over the border.